xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Artificial Intelligence/Markov Decision Processes.md

 > > Why did the cell from before change from 0.72 to 0.78?
 > > Because the possibility of wrongly going up now has a value of 0.72.

+## Policy iteration

+Don't worry, we're almost finished.
+This is an alternative to value iteration.

+It consists of 2 steps:
+- Policy **evaluation**
+- Policy **improvement**

+When we are finished, we **repeat until convergence**.

+We start by doing the **evaluation on a fixed policy** (without values, just a map<state, single action>).
+### Policy evaluation

+We compute the values of the states, given the fixed actions.
+The formula for updating is similar to the value iteration algorithm, but we skip the "max" step, so for each state **we compute the expected value of only one action**.

+### Policy iteration

+We compute the new best actions, given the values of the states.
+The policy will be better.

 ---

  > [!note] Sources